ayushman17/COVID-19-Detector/README.md

     <img src="images/3.jpg" alt="Logo">
   </a>

-To aid people by providing them knowledge through a Web Application has not been done yet.

 - The Objective is to Stop the transmission by prioritizing tests and hence detecting the cases quickly
 - Data can be collected on the symptoms of COVID-19